 Common Am Staff health problems include atopic dermatitis, hip dysplasia, and hypothyroidism.

 The American Staffordshire is intensely loyal and easy to train.
-Be warned, however, and they can be aggressive with other dogs.
+Be warned, however, that they can be aggressive with other dogs.

 Australian Cattle Dog